 In response to Major League Baseball's security regulations for Spring Training ballparks, Rays Spring Training home games played at Charlotte Sports Park will feature enhanced security procedures consistent with those in place for regular season games at Tropicana Field.
 All fans will be subject to metal detectors and/or hand wands upon entry.
 Fans are encouraged to arrive early and be prepared to follow instructions as they enter the ballpark.
-Gates open two hours prior to each respective game.
+Gates open one and a half hours prior to each respective game with the exception of Sunday games (two hours prior).
 The Rays and Charlotte Sports Park are committed to creating a safe, comfortable and enjoyable ballpark experience for our guests.

-Scoreboard messages or public address announcements for special occasions such as birthdays or anniversaries may be requested at the Guest Services station located behind home plate until game time, or in advance by calling 941-206-4487.
+Scoreboard messages or public address announcements for special occasions such as birthdays or anniversaries may be requested at the Guest Services station located behind home plate until game time, or in advance by e-mailing email@example.com.
 Announcements will be made based on time and availability.

 Smoking is not permitted inside Charlotte Sports Park.
 A designated smoking area is available outside the 3rd Base gate.